grv231/Wordpress-Kubernetes-Cluster/README.md

 ## Running the tests
-For checking cluster related information, node health status and wordpress image access, please refer to commands and screenshots below:

 1. **RedisConsulSmokeTest.sh**
    This file is used for running smoke tests on Redis (redismaster and Slaves) and Consul Clusters.
 In the script, it has been              specifically written for the server *redismaster*.
 It can be used for running on the slaves as well, however, the server names and      commands would need to be changed accordingly.